 This tool is designed to install the sealed cartridge bearings that are found on many brands of bicycle hub.
 This version of our press is designed to fit over the axles that protrude through the centre of the bearings on many hub designs, such as Hope and DT Swiss.

-The tool consists of a set of drifts (sometimes called spacers or bushings) machined to closely match the diameter of the axle and the bearing’s outside diameter, and a threaded rod to pull the spacers together.
-The long drift is long enough to be used on the long drive-side of the hub's axle, while the shorter drift is 25mm deep.
+The tool consists of a pair of drifts (sometimes called spacers or bushings) machined to closely match the diameter of the axle and the bearing's outside diameter, and a threaded rod to pull the drifts together.
+Unless marked otherwise, the long drift is 55mm deep, enough to be used on the long drive-side of the hub's axle, while the shorter drift is 25mm deep.

 The T-bar handles make the tool super-easy to use, while the nuts are a functional and cheaper option and are used with normal spanners.